World War II: Advances in technology and its application

 Aircraft were used for reconnaissance, as fighters, bombers, and ground-support, and each role developed considerably.
 Innovations included airlift (the capability to quickly move limited high-priority supplies, equipment, and personnel); and strategic bombing (the bombing of enemy industrial and population centres to destroy the enemy's ability to wage war).
 Anti-aircraft weaponry also advanced, including defences such as radar and surface-to-air artillery, in particular the introduction of the proximity fuze.
 The use of the jet aircraft was pioneered and led to jets becoming standard in air forces worldwide.

 Advances were made in nearly every aspect of naval warfare, most notably with aircraft carriers and submarines.
 Although aeronautical warfare had relatively little success at the start of the war, actions at Taranto, Pearl Harbor, and the Coral Sea established the carrier as the dominant capital ship (in place of the battleship).
 In the Atlantic, escort carriers became a vital part of Allied convoys, increasing the effective protection radius and helping to close the Mid-Atlantic gap.
 Carriers were also more economical than battleships due to the relatively low cost of aircraft and because they are not required to be as heavily armoured.
-Submarines, which had proved to be an effective weapon during the First World War, were expected by all combatants to be important in the second.
+Submarines, which had proved to be an effective weapon during World War I, were expected by all combatants to be important in the second.
 The British focused development on anti-submarine weaponry and tactics, such as sonar and convoys, while Germany focused on improving its offensive capability, with designs such as the Type VII submarine and wolfpack tactics.
 Gradually, improving Allied technologies such as the Leigh Light, Hedgehog, Squid, and homing torpedoes proved effective against German submarines.